-The rapid pace of change in the automotive industry and beyond is fueling the debate on how to identify future value.
-In order to help industry players understand these looming changes, Deloitte presents the new "Future of automotive mobility study to 2035", which includes quantitative and qualitative data from executive sessions and interviews, an international customer survey, and a new profit pool simulation tool.
-This study focuses on the US and EUROPE5 regions (France, Germany, Italy, Spain, and the United Kingdom) – two of the largest automotive markets in the world – to cut through the fog of rapid change.
+The rapid pace of change in the automotive industry and beyond is fuelling the debate on how to identify future value.
+In order to help industry players understand these looming changes, Deloitte presents the new "Future of automotive mobility study to 2035", which includes quantitative and qualitative data from executive sessions and interviews, an international customer survey and a new profit pool simulation tool.
+This study focusses on the US and EUROPE5 regions (France, Germany, Italy, Spain, and the United Kingdom) – two of the largest automotive markets in the world – to cut through the fog of rapid change.
 We examine the mobility value chain and the eleven shifts in profit pools expected in the coming decade.

 For automotive mobility providers, the business landscape may seem to be in a state of flux.
 The report suggests that revolutionary thinking will be required in order to overcome uncertainty and ensure future success.
 Nevertheless, steady growth is forecast to almost double the size of the US automotive mobility market by 2035—with the European market unlikely to be far behind—suggesting a positive outlook for the evolution of the automotive industry.

 Change is coming, whether mobility providers are ready or not.
 What they do next could determine their success or failure in the years ahead.
 Rapidly changing consumer preferences, growing inequality, increasing polarisation, urgent climate change, declining trust and a shifting geopolitical order have driven the automotive industry's conversations about the evolving mobility ecosystem, particularly its focus on technology.

 However, as the future comes into focus, mobility providers should focus on value.
 Indeed, the automotive mobility value chain is becoming increasingly important to providers—from captive and non-captive leasing companies to rental companies and fleet management companies—and the industry is constantly adapting to the disruptions that may become even more pronounced in the future.